Home > Frequently Asked Questions

 What are the important dates for my course?

-The important dates for your online learning course are the Start Date, Blackboard Sign-in Date, Last Withdrawal Date Without F, and End Date.
+The important dates for your online learning course are the Start Date, Canvas Sign-in Date, Last Withdrawal Date Without F, and End Date.
 For NOVA Online learning courses, these dates are listed on the front of the Quick-Start syllabus mailed to you.

 Start Date: This is your official start date; all other dates are based on it.
 Your course start date does not necessarily correspond to campus course dates.
 You are expected to meet a schedule for submission of your work, so you need to buy your course materials and start on time.